dashingsoft/pyarmor/docs/how-to/third-party.rst

 Pyarmor provides rich options to meet various needs, for complex application, please spend some time to check :doc:`../reference/man` to understand all of these options, one of them may be just for your problem. **I won't learn your application and tell you should use which options**

-I'll improve pyamor make it works with other libraries as far as possible, but some issues can't be fixed from Pyarmor side.
+I'll improve pyarmor make it works with other libraries as far as possible, but some issues can't be fixed from Pyarmor side.

 Generally most of problems for these third party libraries are